I-94 and University Interchange Improvement Project

 - Shared-use path under the interstate ramps

 - City utilities

-NDDOT will be funding the project with a majority of federal and state funds.
+NDDOT funded the project with a majority of federal and state funds.
 The City of Fargo will have participating items for infrastructure improvements.

 Project cost is $4.9 Million: